Yanuk-K/EIOB_Lock_Contract/README.md

 # EIOB Lock smart contract for EIOB Mainnet.

-Locks EIOB until set time in UTC.
+Locks EIOB until set time(in seconds) from current block.
 Anyone can unlock since EIOB will only get sent to the recipient set during lockup.

 Needs manual unlocking by calling **Unlock(_id)**.
 Using Lambda functions to automatically unlock also works.